Don’t Let Shipping Costs Bust Your Holiday Budget

 “I like to go when workers and parents are doing other things,” says Spizman, who has dispensed her gift-giving wisdom on Today and CNN.
 “Also, you can get to the post office 10 minutes before it opens to make sure you’re first in line.
 Making friends with postal workers at the counters helps, too.
 They’ll give you all kinds of assistance in protecting the package and reducing expenses.”

 Shop on Free Shipping Day.
 Yes, there really is such a thing!
-In 2014, it falls on Thursday, Dec.
-18. Since 2008, when the event launched, more than 900 companies—including Home Depot, Harry and David, Lands’ End and many more Click & Save retailers—have participated.
-Go to freeshippingday.com for more information.
+Since 2008, when the event launched, more than 900 companies—including Home Depot, Harry and David, Lands’ End and many more Click & Save retailers—have participated.
+Go to freeshippingday.com for more information on this year's Free Shipping Day along with coupons available year round.